-If you feel like nothing goes smoothly regardless of what you have been doing recently, you may want to stop by Tamura Shrine when you visit Japan next time.
+If nothing goes smoothly regardless of what you have been doing recently, you may want to stop by Tamura Shrine when you visit Japan next time.

 The shrine is known for its power in helping pilgrims get rid of their bad luck.
 At the same time, it is also a popular place to pray for a safe upcoming trip.